 Basic net earnings per share is based on the weighted average number of shares outstanding during the period, while fully diluted net earnings per share is based on the weighted average number of shares of common stock and potentially dilutive securities assumed to be outstanding during the period using the treasury stock method.
 Potentially dilutive securities consist of options and warrants to purchase common stock, and convertible debt.
 Basic and diluted net loss per share are computed based on the weighted average number of shares of common stock outstanding during the period.
-At February 28, 2021 and February 29, 2020, the Company excluded from the calculation of fully diluted shares outstanding the following shares because the result would have been anti-dilutive: At February 28 2021, a total of 87,861,815 shares (54,410,145 issuable upon the exercise of warrants; 7,676,974 issuable upon the exercise of unit warrants; 29,2020, a total of 87,577,583 shares (54,835,145 issuable upon the exercise of warrants; 24,678,796 issuable upon the conversion of convertible notes payable and accrued interest; and 386,668 in stock to be issued).
+At February 28, 2021 and February 29, 2020, the Company excluded from the calculation of fully diluted shares outstanding the following shares because the result would have been anti-dilutive: At February 28 2021, a total of 87,861,815 shares (54,410,145 issuable upon the exercise of warrants; 7,676,974 issuable upon the exercise of unit warrants; 25,454,696 issuable upon the conversion of convertible notes payable and accrued interest; and 320,000 in stock to be issued); at February 29, 2020, a total of 87,577,583 shares (54,835,145 issuable upon the exercise of unit warrants; 24,678,796 issuable upon the conversion of convertible notes payable and accrued interest; and 386,668 in stock to be issued)